What Are The Prime Factors Of 8

 The Uniqueness of Prime Factorization

 The fundamental theorem of arithmetic states that every integer greater than 1 can be represented uniquely as a product of prime numbers, up to the order of the factors.
-This means that no matter how you find the prime factors of a number, the result will always be the same set of prime numbers.
+So in practice, no matter how you find the prime factors of a number, the result will always be the same set of prime numbers.
 For the prime factors of 8, this uniqueness is evident as we consistently arrive at 2 x 2 x 2.

 Historical Context

 The concept of prime numbers dates back to ancient Greece.
+Now, the study of prime numbers and factorization has continued through the centuries, with mathematicians like Fermat, Euler, and Gauss making significant contributions.
 Euclid, in his book Elements, proved that there are infinitely many prime numbers.
-The study of prime numbers and factorization has continued through the centuries, with mathematicians like Fermat, Euler, and Gauss making significant contributions.
 Prime factorization is a cornerstone of number theory and has practical applications in modern computing and cryptography.

 Practical Implications